ambientlight/puppylog/README.md

 ## Puppylog

-A tiny distributed log collector and monitor build on top of timescaledb 2.0
+Exploration project (not for production use).
+A tiny distributed log collector build on top of timescaledb 2.0.

 ## Installation